 POAP: An Exact Definition

 The Proof of Attendance Protocol is a set of instructions that utilizes blockchain smart contracts to allow for the secure and verifiable transmission of data between two or more parties.
 The protocol is primarily used with smart contracts using the cryptocurrency Ethereum.
 However, the concept is open to being adapted to any cryptocurrency blockchain with smart contracts with a little elbow grease.

-The simplest way to describe POAPs is that it is a digital badge.
+The simplest way to describe POAPs is that it is a digital badges.
 Unlike physical badges, POAPs can hold changeable metadata that is also recorded on the blockchain ledger.
 As each change is recorded and open for anyone to view, POAPs can be considered reliable for use as credentials, security keys, event rewards, attendance tracking, and event activity tracking.

 The idea may seem a bit complicated.
 In practice, it is rather simple.
 Everyone at any event or location that uses a POA Network is given a digital badge.
 Participants can share or access their badge with the QR code associated with it.
-Using their personal devices or an event distributed device, attendees just need to scan the QR code to see the information stored so far.
-Attendees’ POAPs are updated either remotely by location detection or they can scan the QR code provided at their current activity’s location.
+Using their personal devices or an event-distributed device, attendees just need to scan the QR code to see the information stored so far.
+Attendees’ POAPs are updated either remotely by location detection, or they can scan the QR code provided at their current activity’s location.